cis197/past-websites/src/markdown/lectures/7-servers-in-js.md

 - The `req.body` property is set by the [body-parser](https://github.com/expressjs/body-parser) or [express.json()](https://expressjs.com/en/api.html) middleware
 - The `req.cookies` property is set by the [cookie-parser](https://github.com/expressjs/cookie-parser) middleware
+- The `req.session` property is set by the [cookie-session](https://www.npmjs.com/package/cookie-session) middleware

 ---